utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/spectral.md

 `given` | **Required**.
 This can be a list with at least one element or a single element.
 Each value is a [JSON Path Plus expression](#json-path-and-json-path-plus) that may return zero, one, or more elements.<br>If `given` paths don't find any value, the `then` controls won't execute.
 `then` | **Required**.
 This can be a list with at least one element or a single element.
 If the given [JSON Path Plus expressions](#json-path-and-json-path-plus) return values, the functions will be applied to all of them.
 `then.field` | This optional name can be used if the value returned by the `given` paths is an object to target a specific field inside it.
 This value must be a name and can't hold a [JSON Path Plus expression](#json-path-and-json-path-plus). <br>The keyword `@key` can be used to check all keys of an object returned by the `given` paths.
 `then.function` | **Required**.
 The name of the function to use.
 You can use all Spectral core functions in Postman.
+For more information about Spectral core functions, see the [Spectral documentation](https://github.com/stoplightio/spectral/blob/develop/docs/reference/functions.md).
 [Custom functions](#spectral-custom-functions) are supported in custom API Governance rules.
-For more information, see the [Spectral documentation](https://github.com/stoplightio/spectral/blob/develop/docs/reference/functions.md).
 `then.functionOptions` | **May be required depending on the function**.
 The options of the function.
 You can use all Spectral core functions in Postman.
+For more information about Spectral core functions, see the [Spectral documentation](https://github.com/stoplightio/spectral/blob/develop/docs/reference/functions.md).
 [Custom functions](#spectral-custom-functions) are supported in custom API Governance rules.
-For more information, see the [Spectral documentation](https://github.com/stoplightio/spectral/blob/develop/docs/reference/functions.md).

 <!-- vale Microsoft.Headings = NO -->